-The high-quality documentation is a major point that differentiates Genmitsu 3018 CNC from other generic CNC machines on the market which have scant documentation if any.
+High-quality documentation is a major point that differentiates Genmitsu 3018 CNC from other generic CNC machines on the market which have scant documentation if any.

 If you want to skip the assembly, Sainsmart also provides a fully assembled version of its machine which costs $150 more.

-However, I recommend you don't do buy the fully assembled version as the assembly time is not much and you learn a lot while assembling this CNC.
+However, I recommend you don't buy the fully assembled version as the assembly time is not much and you learn a lot while assembling this CNC.

 Community Support for Sainsmart CNC Machines

 Sainsmart has an active official Facebook group where you can find information and post queries related to the CNC machine.